Conservation Laws with Discontinuous Gradient-Dependent Flux: the Unstable Case: Abstract

 \section{Abstract}

 The paper is concerned with a scalar conservation law with discontinuous gradient-dependent flux.
 Namely, the flux is described by two different functions $f(u)$ or $g(u)$, when the gradient $u_x$ of the solution is positive or negative, respectively.
 We study here the unstable case where $f(u)>g(u)$ for all $u\in\R$.
 Assuming that both $f$ and $g$ are strictly convex, solutions to the Riemann problem are constructed.
-Even for smooth initial data, examples show that infinitely many solutions can occur.
+Even for a smooth initial data, examples show that the Cauchy problem can have infinitely many solutions.

-For an initial data which is piecewise monotone, i.e., increasing or decreasing on a finite number of intervals, a global solution of the Cauchy problem is obtained.
+For an initial data which is piecewise monotone, i.e., increasing or decreasing on a finite number of intervals, a solution can be constructed globally in time.
 It is proved that such solution is unique under the additional requirement that the number of interfaces, where the flux switches between $f$ and $g$, remains as small as possible.